Land of Hope and Dreams: History

-The song's origins date to 1998 or early 1999, when it was first written, although the mandolin riff first appeared on the song "Labor of Love" on Joe Gruscheky's 1995 album American Babylon that Springsteen played on.
+The song's origins date to 1998 or early 1999, when it was first written, although the mandolin riff first appeared on the song "Labor of Love" on Joe Grushecky's 1995 album American Babylon that Springsteen played on.
 It came during the close of a decade in which Springsteen had parted ways with the E Street Band, gotten married again and had children, and had released very little new music in a rock vein.
 He later said, "I was having a hard time locating my rock voice.
 I knew I didn't want it to be what it was, but I didn't know ...
 I'd made some records over the past years, I made one in '94 that I didn't release.
 Then I made a series of demos, kind of in search of that voice.
 And I was having a hard time finding it.
 And there was a point I said: 'Well, gee, maybe I just don't do that now.
 Maybe that's something that I did.'"
 But after writing "Land of Hope and Dreams", he felt it was "as good as any songs like this that I've ever written.
 It was like, there's that voice I was looking for."